 Planning is the key to maximizing the benefits of an internship.
 Students are encouraged to research a range of potential opportunities and identify specific internships that best match their career interests.
 With assistance from the Internship Director and Undergraduate Internship Coordinator, students develop inpidualized learning goals.
 In collaboration with the site supervisor, students outline substantive tasks and responsibilities that support their learning goals.
 Students who achieve their learning goals acquire a set of transferable skills and real-world experience that prepares them for fellowships, professional positions, or further academic study.

 Students have completed a wide range of internships and have been selected for prestigious fellowships following graduation.
-In 2008, an undergraduate student was one of 20 fellows selected from 400 applicants for the inaugural class of City Hall Fellows, a one-year program dedicated to developing future leaders in city government.
-Several graduate students have been selected as Presidential Management Fellows and USDA Forest Service Chief's Scholars.
-In 2010, a graduate student was selected as a William J. Clinton Fellow in Service to India.
+An undergraduate student was one of 20 fellows selected from 400 applicants for the inaugural class of City Hall Fellows, a one-year program dedicated to developing future leaders in city government.
+Several graduate students have been selected as Presidential Management Fellows.
+In 2010, an MPA student was selected as a William J. Clinton Fellow in Service to India.

 The following list is a sample of internship sites:

 - City of Portland Office of Sustainability (Portland, OR)

 - Friends of the Urban Forest (San Francisco, CA)

 - IE3 international internships in Tanzania, India, SouthAfrica, Jordan